antymoro/twigflow/README.md

-# PHP Twig Renderer
+# TwigFlow

-PHP Twig Renderer is a web application built with the Slim Framework and Twig templating engine.
+TwigFlow is a web application built with the Slim Framework and Twig templating engine.
 It fetches content from various CMS APIs (e.g., Payload CMS) and renders it using Twig templates.
 The application also includes a caching mechanism to reduce the number of API requests and improve performance.

 ## Features